ConservationInternational/cplus-plugin/docs/user/manual/step-3.md

 - ![remove button](img/symbologyRemove.svg): Remove the selected Priority group.

-- **Priority weighted layers (PWL)**: Users can assign importance values to each priority group by associating them with Priority Weighted Layers.
+- **Priority weighting layers (PWL)**: Users can assign importance values to each priority group by associating them with Priority Weighted Layers.
 These layers represent the spatial data layers or attributes that contribute to the analysis.

 - ![right arrow](img/cplus_right_arrow.svg): Remove the selected PWL from the priority group.